-- often reside in cities and countries that offer little external support. - recognise the limitations in the areas of child protection.

-- need to assess the quality and skills of counsellors and other support staff in dealing with children who have suffered harm or self-harm, in order to determine the boundaries of their work. - need to act in accordance with local legislation as well as the principles and practices outlined in this policy.
+- often reside in cities and countries that offer little external support. - recognise the limitations in the areas of child protection. - need to assess the quality and skills of counsellors and other support staff in dealing with children - need to act in accordance with local legislation as well as the principles and practices outlined in this policy.